atabzo/atabzo/README.md

-# hey there, i'm bhanu! :)
+# heyyy, i'm bhanu! :)

 <samp>
-uhmm and I'm.... an avid learner with a passion for art, cinematography, photography, and building apps/games? okay so i love the process of learning and the idea of building something cool fascinates me! also a member of the @hackclub so i occasionally take on side quests there. :D
+an avid learner with a passion for art, cinematography, photography, and building apps/games? okay so i love the process of learning and the idea of building something cool fascinates me! also a member of the @hackclub so i occasionally take on side quests there. :D
 </samp>